Skip to Content

 • Disposal of any unchipped material is the responsibility of the property owner.

-• The crew has the right to deny chipper service when the application or service area is outside the scope of the program or does not meet the guidelines of the free Chipper Program.
+• The crew has the right to deny chipper service when a request or service area is outside the scope of the program or does not meet the guidelines of the free Chipper Program.

 Stacking Your Piles